simon-ritchie/apysc/docstring_markdowns/apysc/_event/mouse_event_interfaces.md

 ## Module summary

-Class implementation for inheritance of each mouse event interfaces.
+Class implementation for the inheritance of each mouse event interface.

 ## `MouseEventInterfaces` class docstring

-Class implementation for inheritance of each mouse event interfaces.
+Class implementation for the inheritance of each mouse event interface.